 Villages are typically smaller than cities but are important for identifying property ownership within the county.

-Townships in Montgomery County
+Townships Wise in Population Montgomery County

 Townships are semi-rural subdivisions that may include unincorporated areas or smaller communities.
 Some of the main townships include: